 - Verify that the related towers and subtowers are enabled for the workspace in the CNMSTYLE member. - Verify that the ROWSxxxx value (where xxxx represents the workspace) specified in the CNMSTYLE member for the display tower or subtower is not zero. - Verify that the AUTOTASK associated with the data collector is active and running data collection commands. - For workspaces that have a different data collector than display tower or subtower, issue the COLLCTL LISTINFO command and inspect the status of the data collector.
 If the data collector is inactive, issue COLLCTL START with the appropriate value. - For workspaces that have the same data collector and display tower or subtower, issue the NACTL LISTINFO command and inspect the status of the data collectors.
 If the data collector is inactive, issue NACTL START with the appropriate value. - Look for message BNH881I in the NetView log.
 If this message is present, use the NetView for z/OS message help facility to find more information about the cause of the failure. - Check the NetView log for errors on the data collection autotasks.
-See Table 167 above. - VIPA Route and distributed DVIPA connection routing workspaces contains no data unless you are running z/OS V1R11 Communications Server or later. - Do these steps if one of the DVIPA workspaces has no data: - If you are running z/OS V1R10 Communications Server or earlier:

-- Verify that the z/OS Communication Server SNMP agent is active and working for the TCPIP stack for which you are collecting DVIPA data. - Verify that the NetView SNMP command returns data. - Verify that community name is configured in CNMPOLCY. - Do these steps if the OSA workspace has no data: - Verify that RODM is started. - Verify that the SNMP agent (OSNMPD) and the OSA SNMP subagent (IOBSNMP) are configured and running. - If the DSI047E message is present in the NetView log, ensure that the appropriate towers and subtowers are enabled in the CNMSTYLE member.
-For more information about the towers and subtowers, see IBM Tivoli NetView for z/OS Administration Reference. - Do these steps if the HiperSockets workspace has no data: - Verify that RODM is started. - Verify that the SNMP agent is configured and running. - Verify that you are running z/OS V1R11 Communications Server or later. - If the DSI047E message is present in the NetView log, ensure that the appropriate towers and subtowers are enabled in the CNMSTYLE member.
+See Table 169 on page 500 above. - Do these steps if the OSA workspace has no data: - Verify that RODM is started. - Verify that the SNMP agent (OSNMPD) and the OSA SNMP subagent (IOBSNMP) are configured and running. - If the DSI047E message is present in the NetView log, ensure that the appropriate towers and subtowers are enabled in the CNMSTYLE member.
+For more information about the towers and subtowers, see IBM Tivoli NetView for z/OS Administration Reference. - Do these steps if the HiperSockets workspace has no data: - Verify that RODM is started. - Verify that the SNMP agent is configured and running. - If the DSI047E message is present in the NetView log, ensure that the appropriate towers and subtowers are enabled in the CNMSTYLE member.
 For more information about the towers and subtowers, see IBM Tivoli NetView for z/OS Installation: Configuring the NetView Enterprise Management Agent. - If you click Cancel from a filter window, the target workspace is displayed without any data.
 In this scenario, you have clicked a link to a filtered workspace, and a filter window is displayed.
 In the filter window, specify or change values for one or more of the fields and click OK to display the filtered data in the target workspace.
 When you click OK, the values you specified are saved, and the target workspace is displayed using the specified values.
 If you click Cancel, any changes that you made are discarded and the target workspace is displayed with no data.
-A filter window is displayed when clicking the following links: - Filtered DVIPA Connections - Filtered Inactive TCPIP Connection Data - Filtered Session Data - Filtered TCPIP Connection Data - Filter settings might prevent or delay data display.
+A filter window is displayed when clicking the following links: - Filtered DVIPA Connections - Filtered Inactive TCPIP Connection Data - Filtered Session Data - Filtered TCPIP Connection Data

+• Filter settings might prevent or delay data display.
 In this scenario, you have clicked a navigation item or you have clicked a link and the workspace either displays no data or does not show all the data that you expect.
-Many of the workspaces that are provided by the NetView Agent are defined with filters.
+Many of the workspaces that are provided by the NetView agent are defined with filters.
 Each view in the workspace can have filters defined.
 These filters restrict the data that is displayed to the rows that might be interesting to the user.
-To view the filters that are defined to a workspace, right-click in the view and select Properties....
+To view the filters that are defined to a workspace, right-click in the view and select Properties...